0xarc-io/analytics-sdk/docs-site/docs/setup/setup-react.md

 This method utilises a React Provider to initialize the SDK.

-This method supports both automatic and manual tracking of events.
+This method supports the [automatic tracking](/tracking/automatic) of Click & Page Events, and the [manual tracking](/category/manual-tracking) of all other events.

 ---